Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.

 Welcome back, Jason.

-Thanks!
 How did coding your commercial go today?

-It was really cool.
-Check it out!
+It was really cool, check it out.

 we used an important computer science concept, broadcast.

-to send a message, or cue, to the other sprites in your project.
+to send a message, or a cue, to other sprites

-And, today, we were all business innovators.
+And today we were all business innovators.

 You imagined a company that you

 and created a commercial to pitch your idea.